PentaHelix/pentahelix.github.io/_posts/2016-01-06-Creating-low-poly-terrain-in-Blender.md

 ![Displacement](http://i.imgur.com/GAzd0xl.png)

 The right-most button next to the Texture should take you to the texture tab.
 To add some distortion to the plane, change the Texture type to "Clouds", change to color mode to "Color", and set the RGB Multiply values for G and B to 0.
+Using only the Red channel on our texture restricts the distortion to the Z axis.
 Tweak the R value, as well as "Brightness", "Contrast", and "Saturation" until you find a suiting level of Displacement.
 (If you are in object mode, you can see the changes in realtime).
 ![Texture Tab](http://i.imgur.com/YRd2bfa.png)